kiryazovkosta/travel-agency-reactjs/Readme.md

-# Travel Agency System for Softuni's course "ReactJs - october 2023"
+# Travel Agency System for the course "ReactJs - october 2023"